bgd-labs/aave-proposals-v3/src/20240805_Multi_RiskStewardPhase2/RiskStewardPhase2.md

 ## Specification

-The new RiskSteward we propose follows the same design as the CapsPlusRiskSteward, an smart contract to which the Aave Governance gives `RISK_ADMIN` role over all v3 instances, controlled by a 2-of-2 multisig of the risk providers, and heavily constrained on what can do and how by its own logic.
+The new RiskSteward we propose follows the same design as the CapsPlusRiskSteward, an smart contract to which the Aave Governance gives `RISK_ADMIN` role over all v3 instances, controlled by a 2-of-2 multisig, and heavily constrained on what can do and how by its own logic.

+The 2-of-2 multisig controlling the RiskSteward will have Chaos and BGD Labs as signers, with the inclusion of BGD Labs as a matter of extra security procedure.

 `ACL_MANAGER.addRiskAdmin()` is called to add a the new risk steward.